Skip to main content

 Partnerships and networks

-Polish preschool education institutions and schools establish partnerships and networks mainly under the EU programmes in the field of education and training and the Education Programme of the European Economic Area (EEA) Financial Mechanism.
+Polish preschool education institutions and schools establish partnerships and networks mainly under the EU programmes in the field of education and training.
 National funding is available only for youth cooperation or exchange projects.

 EU Programmes